 \section{Summary}

-In this work, we investigate the masses and binding properties of hydrogen-like systems as well as doubly heavy hadrons using both the BOA and the GEM frameworks.
-Since the GEM provides highly reliable solutions to the full multi-body Schrödinger equation without assuming a separation of scales, it is employed as a benchmark for evaluating the applicability of the BOA.
-Additionally, we also examine how different choices of trial wave functions within the BOA lead to different results.
+In this work, we investigate the masses and binding properties of hydrogen-like systems using both the BOA and the GEM frameworks.
+To examine the validity of the BOA within potential models, we further study doubly heavy baryons and tetraquarks within the same frameworks.
+Since the GEM provides highly reliable solutions to the full multi-body Schr\"{o}dinger equation without assuming a separation of scales, it is employed as a benchmark for evaluating the applicability of the BOA within potential models.
+Additionally, we also examine how different choices of trial wave function within the BOA lead to different results.

 By analyzing hydrogen-like systems, we demonstrate that the reliability of the BOA is governed by the mass ratio between the heavy and light constituents.
 When a clear separation of scales is present, the BOA yields results close to the solutions obtained with the GEM.